RamaPramati/StackOverFlowJavaPostsFilter/README.md

 While parsing it is doing following steps for every parsed post,

 a\.
-If the post is a question(*PostTypeId="1"*) it asks the *JavaPostsFilter* to check whether the given question is related to java by giving its details(Tag, Title).
-If then it saves the quesiton's details(Id, Title, Body) in to a *javaPosts* map.
+If the post is a question (*PostTypeId="1"*) it asks the *JavaPostsFilter* to check whether the given question is related to java by giving its details (Tag, Title).
+If then it saves the quesiton's details (Id, Title, Body) in to a *javaPosts* map.
 And it also adds the quesiton's AccepetdAnswerId to *acceptedAnswerIds* list.

 b\.
-If post is an answer(*PostTypeId="2"*) and acceptedAnswerIds contains the post id(Id) then it saves the post id(Id) with the answer(Body) into *javaPostsAnswers* map.
+If post is an answer (*PostTypeId="2"*) and acceptedAnswerIds contains the post id (Id) then it saves the post id (Id) with the answer (Body) into *javaPostsAnswers* map.

 c\.
-If post is an answer and acceptedAnswerIds not contains the post Id(Id), then it saves the post's question id (ParentId) with its score(Score) and answer(Body) into *javaMostVotedAnswers* map.
-While saving, it checks if there is an entry already in the map with the current post's question id(ParentId), then it checks both entry's scores and overwrites it if the new one's score is more than the existed one's Score.
+If post is an answer and acceptedAnswerIds not contains that post Id (Id), then it saves the post's question id (ParentId) with its score (Score) and answer (Body) into *javaMostVotedAnswers* map.
+While saving, it checks if there is an entry already exists in the map with the current post's question id(ParentId), if then it checks both entry's scores and overwrites it if the new one's score is more than the existed one's score.

 *3. JavaPostsFileWriter:* Responsible for writing questions with required answers in the output file.

-It first creates the JSON object with the questions's details by taking from *javaPosts* map, add its accepted answer from *javaPostsAnswers* map and also add its most voted answer from *javaMostVotedAnswers* map(if any).
-Then it writes the resulted JSON object into the output file.
+It creates a JSON object for each question's details in *javaPosts* map, particular question's accepted answer taken from *javaPostsAnswers* map, and particular question's most voted answer taken from *javaMostVotedAnswers* map (if any).
+Then it writes each resulted JSON object into the given output file.

 *4. JavaPostsFilter:* Responsible for filtering java questions which are having “how” in their title.